nick-esqueda/dotfiles/README.md

 Most IntelliJ configs (keymaps, plugins, settings) are synced via JetBrains account.

+- TODO!
+Settings aren't synced across OSes.
+Set up a new way to sync keymaps and other configs!

 Make sure your IntelliJ instance is logged in to your account to sync settings (Log in using GitHub - nick_esqueda@outlook.com)

 Create a symlink in your home directory pointing to the .ideavimrc in this repo.